-1.Extinguish any open flames.
+- 1.Extinguish any open flames.

-2.Do NOT touch electrical switches.
+- 2.Do NOT touch electrical switches.

-3.Shut off propane supply at container valve.
+- 3. Shut off propane supply at container valve.

-4.Open doors and windows for ventilation.
+- 4. Open doors and windows for ventilation.

-5.Leave the area until odor clears.
+- 5.Leave the area until odor clears.

-6.Have system repaired before using again.
+- 6.Have system repaired before using again.

+- 7. Evacuate ALL persons.

-FAILURE TO COMPLY COULD RESULT IN SERIOUS INJURY, EXPLOSION OR DEATH.
+- FAILURE TO COMPLY COULD RESULT IN SERIOUS INJURY, EXPLOSION OR DEATH.